-Digital technologies are key enablers.
-Digital technologies, such as the Internet of Things, Big Data, Blockchain, and Artificial Intelligence, are considered essential enablers of the circular economy [25].
-By positioning information flows that enable resource flows to become more circular, digital technologies may accelerate Sweden's transition towards a circular economy.
-Also known as the digital circular economy [26], digital and data-driven innovation creates new technologies and services that can accelerate the transition by the replacement of products with services or by it becoming easier to reuse or share products and services.
+DIGITAL TECHNOLOGIES ARE KEY ENABLERS.
+Digital technologies, such as the Internet of things, big data, blockchain, and artificial intelligence, are considered essential enablers of the circular economy [25].
+By positioning information

+3.3.
+Creating a sustainable battery value chain by increasing circularity flows that enable resource flows to become more circular, digital technologies may accelerate Sweden's transition towards a circular economy.
+Also known as the digital circular economy [26], digital and data-driven innovation creates new technologies and services that can accelerate the transition by the replacement of products with services or by making it easier to reuse or share products and services.
 Digital solutions can also enable tracing, mapping and sharing of resources, provide more information about individual needs and lead to optimal design of products, processes and production.